History of Rakhine: Historical artifacts

 The oldest artefact, stone image of Fat Monk inscribed "Saccakaparibajaka Jina" in Brahmi script inscription comes to the date of first century AD.

 An ancient stone inscription in Nagari character was discovered by the archaeologist Forchhammer.
 Known as Salagiri, this hill was where the great teacher came to Rakhine some 2500 years ago.
 Somewhere from eastern part of this hill, a stone image in Dhamma-cakra-mudra now kept in Mrauk-U museum, was found earlier in 1923.
 This relief sculpture found on the Salagiri Hill represents Bengali Hindu king Chandra Suriya belongs to 4th century CE; five more red sandstone slabs with the carving were found close by the south of this Salagiri Hill in 1986.
 They are the same type as the single slab found earlier in 1923.
 These carving slabs of Bhumispara-mudra, Kararuna-mudra, Dhammacakra-mudara, and Mmahaparinibbana-mudra represent the life of Buddha.

-These sculptures provide earliest evident about the advent of Buddhism into Rakhine; during the lifetime of the Buddha and these discoveries were therefore assumed as the figures of King Chandra Suriya of Dyanawadi, who dedicated the Great Maha Muni Image.
+These sculptures provide earliest evidence about the advent of Buddhism into Rakhine; during the lifetime of the Buddha and these discoveries were therefore assumed as the figures of King Chandra Suriya of Dyanawadi, who dedicated the Great Maha Muni Image.
 These archaeological findings have been studied by eminent scholars and conclusion is that the Maha Muni was made during the king Sanda Suriya era.

 The founder of Vesali city, King Dvan Chandra carved Vesali Paragri Buddha-image in AD 327 and set a dedicatory inscription in Pali verse:

 That Buddha-image is carved out by a single block and the earliest image of Vesali.

 The meaning of Ye Dhamma Hetu verse is as follow.

 The verse, which is considered as the essence of Theravada spirit, bears testimony to the fact that Buddhism flourished to an utmost degree in Vesali.
 The relationship of Vesali with foreign countries especially Ceylon would be established for Buddhism.

 Anandachandra Inscriptions date back to 729 originally from Vesali, now preserved at Shitethaung, indicates adequate evidence for the earliest foundation of Buddhism.
 Dr. E. H. Johnston's analysis reveals a list of kings which he considered reliable beginning from Chandra dynasty.
 The western face inscription has 72 lines of text recorded in 51 verses describing the Anandachandra's ancestral rulers.
 Each face recorded the name and ruling period of each king who were believed to have ruled over the land before Anandachandra.
 Archaeology has shown that the establishment of so many stone pagodas and inscriptions which have been totally neglected for centuries in different part of Rakhine speak of popular favoured by Buddhism.

 The cubic stone inscriptions record the peace making between the governor of Thandaway (Sandoway) Mong Khari (1433–1459, known in Burmese as Min Khayi) and Razadhiraj the Mon Emperor in Rakhine inscription.
 This was found from a garrison hill at the oldest site of Parein.
 A stone slab with the alleged figure of the Hindu Bengali King Chandra Suriya bore testimony to the Salagiri tradition, depicting of the advent of the Teacher to Dyanyawaddy.